The Comey Rule

-The Comey Rule is an American political drama television miniseries, based on the book A Higher Loyalty: Truth, Lies, and Leadership by former FBI director James Comey.
+The Comey Rule is an American political drama television miniseries written and directed by Billy Ray, based on the book A Higher Loyalty: Truth, Lies, and Leadership by former FBI director James Comey.
 The miniseries stars Jeff Daniels as Comey and Brendan Gleeson as President Donald Trump.
-The two-part miniseries was aired from September 27 to September 28, 2020 on Showtime.
+It aired in two parts from September 27 to September 28, 2020, on Showtime.